calvincgee/connect-four-game/README.md

 ## Usage

-Clone the gir repo and run the java file found in the main folder.
+Clone the git repo and run the java file found in the main folder.
 By default, a game will be created between a human player and CalvinAI.

 ## Configuration